amamparo/aaronmamparo.com/blog/2024-02-03_advent-of-go.md

 entry, I'll try to explain my thought process in as much detail as appropriate, especially around the tests I'm writing to guide myself toward each challenge's solution.
 I'll include code snippets and GitHub links.
-For at least the first few entries, there **will** be ugly code, so feedback would be greatly appreciated.
+For at least the first few entries, there **will** be ugly code, so feedback will be greatly appreciated.